Here you will find answers to the frequently asked questions (FAQ) about the European Leadership Programme (ELP).

 A: The shared community accommodation is a mandatory element of the programme, part of the Community Segment.
 The accommodation is available only for the duration of the programme.

 A: It means that you are going to live in one of the ELP houses, staying in a separate single bedroom.
 The kitchen, bathroom, the common spaces and a small garden are shared.

 The lodging rights, duties and obligations are settled in the rent contract, but the rules of cohabitation are drafted by the Fellows agreed on by the ELP Team.

 A: The working language is English; however, we strongly advise you to have at least some basic knowledge of French.

 A: No. You must have your own insurance.

-A: Once admitted to the ELP, you will be signing three contracts with JESC, the first two of them containing strong and inseparable legal links to each other:
+A: Once admitted to the ELP, you will be signing two contracts with JESC, containing strong and inseparable legal links to each other:

 The first contract is the “ELP Fellowship Agreement”, related to the ELP project as a whole.

-The second is the “ELP Rent Agreement” concerning specifically the lodging rights, duties and obligations.
+The second one is the “ELP Rent Agreement” concerning specifically the lodging rights, duties and obligations.

 A: The events taking place at weekdays are usually between 18:00 to 21:00.
 Usually 1-3 evenings are taken weekly.
 There are regular weekend programmes due to some speaker requirements and coaching.
 All the updates are notified through emails and the ELP Calendar.

 A: The dress code is business casual.

 A: This is not a requirement, however you have to accept that the programme is based on Ignatian leadership and spirituality, designed and run by the Jesuit European Social Centre.